mSaadSalman/Shortest-Path-Terrain-Generation/README.md

 ## Generating the Island

-Run island generator using a mesh named `irregular.mesh` as input and producing a mesh named `lagoon.mesh` as output
+Run island generator using a mesh named `irregular.mesh` as input and producing a mesh named `output.mesh` as output
 Inputs:

 1. --mode lagoon generates a lagoon, to not create a lagoon, exclude the --mode argument